vgisclabs/deltachat-touch/README.md

 # DeltaTouch

-Messaging app for Ubuntu Touch (and Nix), powered by deltachat-core.
+Messaging app for Ubuntu Touch (and now also Nix), powered by deltachat-core.

-## Important notice to users of the Nix package
+## Important notice to users of Ubuntu Touch focal and the Nix package

 This is the xenial branch which contains the version for Ubuntu Touch 16.04 (xenial).
-Please checkout the nixpkg branch for anything related to the Nix package.
+Please checkout the main branch for Ubuntu Touch 20.04 (focal) and the Nix package.

-## Notice to focal (20.04) users

-This the xenial branch which contains the version for xenial.
-Please checkout the main branch if you want to build for focal.

 ## Building